BraintrustHoldings/ELK-Stack-Tutorials/Logstash/01-Basic_Usage.md

 and you can find the full listing on the Elastic website.

 #### stdout plugin
 The stdout output plugin simply tells Logstash to dump the parsed output of each line to stdout.
+However, since we are using the RPM installation, all of our output will go to ```/var/log/logstash/logstash.stdout```.
+You can also see the logstash appliction file in the same directory, ```/var/log/logstash/logstash.log```.

 ### First Logstash Startup
 Now that we have our basic configuration file in place, let us run logstash for the first time.